Logarithmic resolution via weighted toroidal blow-ups: Toroidal centers

-Note that the support of an $\mathcal{I}$-admissible toroidal center $\mathscr{J}$ is always contained in the vanishing locus $V(\mathcal{I})$ of $\mathcal{I}$: indeed, if $y \notin V(\mathcal{I})$, then $\mathcal{I}_y = \mathscr{O}_{Y,y}$, so $\mathscr{J}_y = \mathscr{O}_{Y,y}[T]$.
+Note that the support of an $\mathcal{I}$-admissible toroidal center $\SJ$ is always contained in the vanishing locus $V(\mathcal{I})$ of $\mathcal{I}$: indeed, if $y \notin V(\mathcal{I})$, then $\mathcal{I}_y = \SO_{Y,y}$, so $\SJ_y = \SO_{Y,y}[T]$.

-Before stating the next lemma, we revisit \thref{3201}: there we see that each $U_y$ is separated (over $\mathds{k}$), so by Section \ref{2.4}, $\mathscr{J}|_{U_y}$ defines a idealistic exponent over $U_y$, which we denote by $\gamma_\mathscr{J}^{(y)}$, and refer to it as the idealistic exponent at $y$ associated to $\mathscr{J}$ and the affine open neighbourhood $U_y$ of $y$.
+Before stating the next lemma, we re-visit (\ref{3201}): there we have that each $U_y$ is a $\kk$-variety, so by \S\ref{2.2}, $\SJ|_{U_y}$ defines an idealistic exponent over $U_y$, which we denote by $\gamma_\SJ^{(y)}$, and refer to it as the idealistic exponent at $y$ associated to $\SJ$ and the affine open neighbourhood $U_y$ of $y$.
 We can express the notion of admissibility in terms of these idealistic exponents: